earcam/io.earcam.unexceptional/src/site/markdown/about.md

 With toolchains configured, run `mvn clean install`.

 When modifying the code beware/be-aware the build will fail if Maven POMs, Java source or Javascript source aren't formatted according to conventions (Apache
 Maven's standards for POMs, my own undocumented formatting for source).
-To auto-format the lot, simply run `mvn -P tidy clean install`.
+To auto-format the lot, simply run `mvn -P '!strict,tidy'`.

 To run PiTest use `mvn -P analyze clean install`